Wagecore vs Visier vs Eightfold vs Faethm-Pearson.

 Enterprise dashboard, no consumer share unit

-Sources: /methodology for Wagecore claims; public press releases and product pages for Visier (Workforce AI, Q1 2026; 2026 Trends Report), Eightfold (2026 HR predictions, Gloat integration), and Pearson-Salesforce (May 2026 partnership announcement).
+Sources: our methodology page for Wagecore claims; public press releases and product pages for Visier (Workforce AI, Q1 2026; 2026 Trends Report), Eightfold (2026 HR predictions, Gloat integration), and Pearson-Salesforce (May 2026 partnership announcement).
 Pricing floors stated as typical enterprise ACV from analyst commentary, not from confidential quotes.

 Wagecore vs Visier

-Visier is the most mature people-analytics platform in the category.
-In Q1 2026 they launched Workforce AI, introduced a Manager Agent and a Glean integration, and published a 2026 Trends Report framed around “AI reshaping jobs” and “proactive data-driven workforce planning.”
+The most mature people-analytics platform in the category — Workforce AI, a Manager Agent, and a 2026 Trends Report framed around “AI reshaping jobs.”

 What they are good at